-Neither John-Mark Staude, the Company's CEO, nor Robert J. Scott, the Company's CFO, are employees of the Company, but derive their compensation indirectly through consulting agreements as described in the following.
+Neither John-Mark Staude, Riverside's CEO, nor Robert J. Scott, Riverside's CFO, are employees of Riverside, but derive their compensation indirectly through consulting agreements as described in the following.

-Pursuant to a consulting agreement dated January 1st, 2011, between the Company and Arriva Management Inc. ("Arriva"), a company controlled by John-Mark Staude, Arriva supplies the services of John-Mark Staude as the Company's CEO for an annual fee of \$184,000.
-As of January 1st, 2017, the annual fee was amended to \$252,000 (the "Annual Fee").
-In addition to the Annual Fee, a share (or cash if necessary) bonus is payable by the Company equivalent to 1% of the increase in the size of the Company's market capitalization during the year of at least \$25,000,000, calculated as at December 31 of each year, subject to a maximum annual pay-out of \$500,000.
-In addition, a bonus of \$25,000 is paid annually for the life of any new exploration alliance that is generated for the Company.
-The term of the agreement is three years, with renewal thereafter on a yearly basis.
-The Company may terminate the contract for any reason by giving three months written notice and payment equivalent to the sum of the Annual Fee.
-In the event of a change of control of the Company during the term, Arriva may elect to terminate the agreement and receive a termination payment equal to two times the Annual Fee plus any benefits and bonus that would otherwise accrue in the two months following such termination.
+Pursuant to a consulting agreement dated January 1, 2011, between Riverside and Arriva Management Inc. ("Arriva"), a company controlled by John-Mark Staude, Arriva supplies the services of John-Mark Staude as Riverside's CEO for an annual fee of \$184,000.
+As of January 1, 2017, the annual fee was amended to \$252,000 (the "Annual Fee").
+In addition to the Annual Fee, a share (or cash if necessary) bonus is payable by Riverside equivalent to 1% of the increase in the size of Riverside's market capitalization during the year of at least \$25,000,000, calculated as at December 31 of each year, subject to a maximum annual pay-out of \$500,000.
+In addition, a bonus of \$25,000 is paid annually for the life of any new exploration alliance that is generated for Riverside.
+The termof the agreement is three years, with renewal thereafter on a yearly basis.
+Riverside may terminate the contract for any reason by giving three months written notice and payment equivalent to the sum of the Annual Fee.
+In the event of a change of control of Riverside during the term, Arriva may elect to terminate the agreement and receive a termination payment equal to two times the Annual Fee plus any benefits and bonus that would otherwise accrue in the two months following such termination.

-Pursuant to a consulting agreement dated October 1st 2007, between the Company and GSBC Financial Management Inc. ("GSBC"), a company wholly-owned by Robert J. Scott, GSBC supplies the services of Robert J. Scott as the Company's CFO, and all related services, for a monthly fee of \$14,167.
+Pursuant to a consulting agreement dated October 1, 2007, between Riverside and GSBC Financial Management Inc. ("GSBC"), a company wholly-owned by Robert J. Scott, GSBC supplies the services of Robert J. Scott as Riverside's CFO, and all related services, for a monthly fee of \$14,167.
 As of July 2017, the monthly fee was reduced to \$12,167 and as of October 2017, the monthly fee was further reduced to \$8,000.
-In addition to the monthly fee, at the discretion of the Board, GSBC may be granted a performance bonus payable in cash or shares.
+In addition to the monthly fee, at the discretion of the Board, GSBC may be granted a performance bonus payable in cash or Riverside Shares.
 As at the date of this Information Circular, GSBC is continuing this agreement on a month to month basis.
 One month's advance notice is required by either party to terminate the agreement.